Dismiss First World Problems at Your Own Cost

 We can choose to live in the lucky country & silently bare the load of having “unworthy” problems.

-That is, we can do nothing & simply exist in paradise in a “pretty happy state”
+That is, we can do nothing & exist in paradise in a “pretty happy state.”

-We can acknowledge we are fortunate to have such high level problems to tackle and take on the task of learning how to solve them with elated gusto.
+We can acknowledge we are fortunate to have such high-level problems to tackle and take on the task of learning how to solve them with joyful enthusiasm.

-First world problems may be our most important problems.
+First-world problems may be our most important problems.
 Learning to solve them will see you make the best of your life.
-It will also allow you to contribute to the quality of life for your children, your friends, family, colleagues and their associates… so they can then invest their energy in worthwhile causes too.
+It will also allow you to contribute to the quality of life for your children, your friends, family, colleagues and their associates… so they can invest their energy in worthwhile causes too.